Steve Kinney

 The starting point

-Open tests/end-to-end/labs/fixtures/bad-fixtures.ts in the Shelf starter.
-You’ll see a file that defines five fixtures:
+Open tests/labs/fixtures/fixtures.ts in the Shelf starter.
+The file defines five fixtures:

 • setupUser